Tinashe: 2018–2020: Television, departure from RCA, and Songs for You

 On June 9, 2018, record producer Hitmaka revealed his role as executive producer on Tinashe's upcoming album titled Nashe.
 The lead single "Like I Used To" was released on July 13, 2018.
 The project's second single "Throw a Fit" was released on July 26, 2018, with the album's cover as the single artwork.
 In August, rumors of Nashe being cancelled circulated the internet, with further speculation being followed after Tinashe posted a screenshot of a page error from RCA's website on Instagram.
 On September 12, Tinashe was announced as one of the celebrities who will compete on season 27 of Dancing with the Stars.
 Her professional partner was Brandon Armstrong.
 Despite consistently receiving high scores, Tinashe and Armstrong were the fourth couple to be eliminated from the competition on October 15.
 In the same month, Tinashe performed at Austin City Limits Festival.

 Fox announced a live adaption to the musical Rent, as Rent: Live, in which Tinashe portrayed the lead female role of Mimi Marquez, an exotic dancer who struggles with addiction and HIV.
 Promotional videos and series of pictures were released featuring Tinashe and other cast members in rehearsal and costumes during the lead up to the airing.
-As a fan of the musical since middle school, she tells US Weekly on her role and the musical overall, "It still has a lot of the topics that are definitely not necessarily children topics, but I think it's important because they're very relevant and we deal with them in a beautiful, awesome, fun, exciting way".
+As a fan of the musical since middle school, she tells Us Weekly on her role and the musical overall, "It still has a lot of the topics that are definitely not necessarily children topics, but I think it's important because they're very relevant and we deal with them in a beautiful, awesome, fun, exciting way".
 The musical aired on Fox on January 27, 2019.
 The television special received five Primetime Emmy Awards.

 In February 2019, Tinashe's manager announced she had parted ways with RCA, stating that the "positive split" was "giving her back creative control."
-After her departure, Hot New HipHop published a report believing she was in the midst of being courted by multiple major labels.
+After her departure, HotNewHipHop published a report believing she was in the midst of being courted by multiple major labels.
 She signed a management deal with Roc Nation on November 7.
 Tinashe released her first self-released studio album, Songs for You, on November 20.
 The album has been described by Idolator and The Cut as "excellent", with The Wall Street Journal's Ben Dandridge-Lemco suggesting that it is "tough to find a negative review about the project anywhere."
 On July 17, 2020, nearly eight months after the release of Songs for You, Tinashe released the single "Rascal (Superstar)".

 In August, Tinashe confirmed she would be featured on Iggy Azalea's single "Dance Like Nobody's Watching".
-The song was their second collaboration together after 2015's "All Hands on Deck" remix.
-The song charted in Scotland and genre charts in the US.
+The song was their second collaboration after 2015's "All Hands on Deck" remix.
 On November 25, 2020, Tinashe released a Christmas EP titled Comfort & Joy.
-The project marked her second release since leaving RCA.